- Guaranteed for 2 full months

 - Instant Digital Download

 Now, when a person comes to you to have their photo taken, they trust you to make them look good.
-That is really one of the biggest parts of your job as a photographer, to make your subject look great.
+That is really one of the biggest parts of your job as a photographer:

-When someone hires you to take portraits or head shots of them, it’s important you understand how to pose them, and angle the body toward the camera.
-By understanding this, you will also be able to work more efficiently, which will benefit both you and the client.
-You have to remember that most people don’t like to have their photo taken, so you want the process to move along swiftly.
+When someone hires you to take their portraits or headshots, it’s important you understand how to pose them and how to angle their body toward the camera.
+With the right techniques, you will also be able to work more efficiently, which will benefit both you and your client.

-I have compiled a series of photos, to give you a visual of the slight changes that can be made to create a more pleasing portrait.
-These are straight out of the camera, no post-processing or touch ups have been done.
-The model in the photographs had professional make-up done before we shot.
+I have compiled clear examples of the slight changes you can make to create a more pleasing portrait.
+These photos are straight out of the camera; no post-processing or touch-ups have been done.
+The model in the photographs had professional makeup done before we shot.

 Okay, let’s get started.